 Here you include your employment information, income and assets; however, only your job and assets will be verified.
 Proof of employment must be verbally verified with your employer and/or verified through a third party, such as a CPA letter, license, etc. The income stated must correlate to your job description.
 The lenders have industry charts for positions and income and use sites like Monster.com.
 Assets are verified with proper documentation such as bank statements.
 Lenders now require 3 to 12 months income in reserves.
 This loan will require a much higher down payment as well as pristine credit scores.
 Again, this is a loan program that might only be offered by a small lender or private bank.

-Government programs include FHA, VA, and several HARP programs under the new Administration.
+Government programs include FHA, VA, and several HARP programs under the Obama Administration.
 Although not right for everyone, these government programs can offer valuable mortgage tools for qualified borrowers.
-Through years of experience and strong relationships with several of the country’s largest government lenders, we provide our clients with available mortgage products at very competitive rates.
+Through years of experience and strong relationships with several of the country’s largest government lenders, Circle Mortgage provide clients with available mortgage products at very competitive rates.
 It is important that the consumer be educated on the process, terms, and qualifications of their mortgage products and even more important that their loan officer be experienced enough to teach them.

 FHA mortgages are government-insured loans for owner-occupied homes.
 The program is intended to assist in providing housing opportunities for low to moderate income families who might not otherwise qualify for a loan.
 Programs cover 1-4 family homes and condos.
 There are additional programs for certain investor-owned homes as well as construction loans.